bacalhau-project/bacalhau/docs/intro.md

 :::

 ### Security in Bacalhau
+All workloads run under restricted Docker or WASM permissions on the node.
+Additionally, you can use existing (locked down) binaries that are pre-installed through Pluggable Executors.

-You could use environment variables to store sensitive data such as access tokens, API keys, or passwords.
+Best practices in [12-factor apps](https://12factor.net/) is to use environment variables to store sensitive data such as access tokens, API keys, or passwords.
 These variables can be accessed by Bacalhau at runtime and are not visible to anyone who has access to the code or the server.

+Alternatively, you can pre-provision credentials to the nodes and access those on a node by node basis.

-Endpoints can also be used to provide secure access to Bacalhau.
+Finally, endpoints (such as vaults) can also be used to provide secure access to Bacalhau.
 This way, the client can authenticate with Bacalhau using the token without exposing their credentials.

 ### Workloads Bacalhau is best suited for
 Bacalhau can be used for a variety of data processing workloads, including machine learning, data analytics, and scientific computing.
 It is well-suited for workloads that require processing large amounts of data in a distributed and parallelized manner.